Onboardbase/kage-zero/README.md

 ## How It Works

-Kage simplifies the self-hosting process in three easy steps:
+Kage zero simplifies the self-hosting process in three easy steps:

 1. **Project Analysis**: Scans your project to detect the framework, dependencies, and configuration requirements
 2. **Configuration Generation**: Creates optimized Docker configurations and environment files